 Asylum seekers benefit from freedom of movement in France; except for persons who introduce an asylum application in an administrative detention centre or who are under house arrest, for instance asylum seekers under Dublin procedure (see Chapter on Detention of Asylum Seekers).

 However, reception conditions are offered by OFII in a specific region where the asylum seeker is required to reside.
 Following the 2018 reform, allocation to a specific region can be conducted even if the applicant is not offered an accommodation place.
 Non-compliance with the requirement to reside in the assigned region entails a termination of reception conditions.
 Freedom of movement is therefore restricted to a region defined by OFII.
 In practice, these new measures are only applicable since January 2021 following the publication of a new national reception scheme.
-However, the Ministry of Interior has ensured that this regional assignment would only be applied as long as accommodation is secured; and this commitment was respected in practice in 2021
+However, the Ministry of Interior has ensured that this regional assignment would only be applied as long as accommodation is secured; and this commitment was respected in practice in 2021 and 2022.

 The national reception scheme assigns a reception centre or a region to asylum seekers, taking into account as much as possible the vulnerability assessment made by OFII and the general situation of the asylum seeker.
-The assignment to a reception centre is an informal decision, meaning that no administrative act is issued to asylum seeker.
-Therefore it cannot be appealed.
+The assignment to a reception centre is an informal decision, meaning that no administrative act is issued to asylum seeker, therefore it cannot be appealed.

 In practice, most asylum seekers are concentrated in the regions with the largest numbers of reception centres, namely in Grand-Est, Auvergne-Rhône Alpes, and Ile de France.
-The aim of the new scheme proposed in December 2020 is to better distribute asylum seekers across the territory, i.e. starting by the distribution from Ile de France to other regions.
-However, this plan had had a negative impact on accommodation in these regions, places being mobilized for Parisian orientations, local situations have not improved and it is now becoming almost easier to be accommodated from Paris than from other places.
+The aim of the new scheme put forward in December 2020 is to better distribute asylum seekers across the territory, i.e. starting with the distribution from Ile de France to other regions.
+However, this plan had a negative impact on accommodation in these regions, as places were being mobilised for Parisian orientations but local situations have not improved and it is now becoming almost easier to be accommodated from Paris than from other places.